By Deborah Lucas MSc.Eq.S.,CBiol., R.Nutr.

 Other benefits of the addition of molasses to chaff mixes is the natural nutrients contained within, such as potassium, iron, calcium, salt and B vitamins.
 So, molasses is actually useful in moderation as long as the horses’ own natural ability to digest sugar in the small intestine is not overwhelmed.
 Contrary therefore to popular belief, the typical addition rate of molasses to chaff mixes means that grass usually contains much more sugar than molassed chaffs!

 Other ingredients that may be added to chaff include soya oil to increase energy content with some chaffs containing as much as 20% oil but more commonly around 10%.

 Apple may be added for flavour and sweetness.
-Many horses require medication at some time such as daily doses of bute for example.
+Many horses require medication at some time such as daily doses of bute, for example.
 Also some horses dislike the addition of supplements or additives to the feed and will reject it.
 Flavoured chaffs are excellent for helping to mask the drugs and improve palatability of the feed.
-Apple Chaff for example, contains natural apple pieces and apple flavouring making it highly appetizing for horses.
+Mollichaff Applechaff, for example, contains natural apple pieces and apple flavouring making it highly appetising for horses.
 This type of chaff is ideal for fussy feeders.

 The choice of chaff product will really depend upon the horse’s bodyweight, work level or stage of the breeding cycle.
 Youngstock and horses in hard work may benefit from alfalfa chaffs due to the higher protein, energy and mineral levels whereas overweight horses or those in light work would be better suited to lower energy hay/straw chaff mixes.
 Horses in hard work could be fed high oil chaffs to help provide extra energy.

-Whichever chaff is preferred, it must made from good quality ingredients from a known reputable supplier.
-It should smell fresh and should not be dusty or contain boluses or chunks of molasses in gluey balls and have no obvious contaminants.
+Whichever chaff is preferred, it must be made from good quality ingredients from a known reputable supplier.
+It should be dust-extracted, smell fresh and should not be dusty or contain boluses or chunks of molasses in gluey balls and have no obvious contaminants.